-July 2018 Warrant entitling the holder to acquire one Common Share at a price of C\$9.70 per Common Share until the date that is 60 months from the closing of the July 2018 Loan Agreement, with a cashless exercise feature.
+In connection with the term loan agreement between PMI and CIBC dated July 30, 2018 (the "July 2018 Loan Agreement"), which was previously repaid, the Company had issued 32,171 common share purchase warrants to CIBC (the "July 2018 Warrants"), with each July 2018 Warrant entitling the holder to acquire one Common Share at a price of C\$9.70 per Common Share until the date that is 60 months from the closing of the July 2018 Loan Agreement, with a cashless exercise feature.
 The cashless exercise feature causes the conversion ratio to be variable and the July 2018 Warrants were therefore classified as a financial liability.
-Gains and losses on the July 2018 Warrants were recorded within net finance (income) costs on the interim condensed consolidated statements of loss and comprehensive loss.
+Gains and losses on the July 2018 Warrants were recorded within net finance expense (income) on the consolidated statements of loss and comprehensive loss.
 On June 14, 2023, all of the outstanding warrants were exercised resulting in the issuance of 16,266 common shares.
 A pricing model with observable market based inputs was used to estimate the fair value of the warrants issued and is considered level 2 in the fair value hierarchy.
 The estimated fair value of the warrants on June 14, 2023, the date of exercise, was \$227 (December 31, 2022 - \$145) and this amount was transferred from derivative financial instrument to common shares.